 We like the fact that this coverage extends to batteries and accessories, but the prices and the high service fees are a bit of a downer for the Geek Squad.

-Do you really need insurance?
+Do you really need mobile phone insurance?

 Of course, this article is for people who think they need insurance for their smartphone.
 If you have a mid-range or a high-end device, getting such a plan might be a good idea.
-However, if you just want to purchase a phone for every day use that doesn’t have the most up to date hardware or features, it might be best to buy a cheaper phone without a contract, which can be replaced with little cost if it gets damaged, lost or stolen, without having to pay any monthly fees or deductible claims.
+However, if you just want to purchase a phone for everyday use that doesn’t have the most up-to-date hardware or features, it might be best to buy a cheaper phone without a contract, which can be replaced with little cost if it gets damaged, lost or stolen, without having to pay any monthly fees or deductible claims.

 There’s also the option of purchasing a tough and sturdy case for your phone to help protect it from any spills or drops.
 It may bulk up your phone, but it’s a lot cheaper than spending money on insurance for any accidental damage.

 Our best advice for purchasing phone insurance is to figure out what kinds of needs you want for such a plan.
 If you just want to protect against damage or mechanical failure, you can likely purchase a cheaper plan, but if you want more coverage, especially for lost or stolen phones, be prepared to pay more.